Suhrrid2000/MERNStackEcommerceProject-Shopperzz/README.md

 **MERN E-COMMERCE PROJECT**
 Hi!
 My name is Suhrrid Banerjee, This is my first attempt in creating a MERN stack e-commerce website.
+This is V2, with related products, cash on delivery, discounts, more categories, changed logos, etc.

 **Prerequisite**
 Nil